9812u49823juhre/Great/Programming-IA-Coverage.md

+Help DuckDuckGo become better at searching **your** favorite languages and frameworks!
-Instant Answers (IAs) for programming that we currently do and don't have.
-If you'd like to help complete this table please checkout http://duckduckhack.com

-Refer [here](http://docs.duckduckhack.com/welcome/determining-ia-type.html) for determining how best to utilize your data source.
+Below is a table of Instant Answers (aka IAs) currently live or in progress.
+If you'd like to help fill in the blanks, please refer [here](http://docs.duckduckhack.com/welcome/determining-ia-type.html) for determining how best to utilize your data source.

 Legend:
 * **y**: Complete
-* **t**: In testing
+* **t**: In Testing
-* **d**: In development
+* **d**: In Development
+* **blank**: Needs a Developer

 *Note:* A great reference for programming language docs is [devdocs.io](http://devdocs.io/).
 The source code also has many [scripts for scraping the docs](https://github.com/Thibaut/devdocs/tree/master/lib/docs/scrapers).